fukayatsu/leftmost-tab/README.md

 # leftmost-tab
-Chrome extension to move current tab to the leftmost.
+Chrome extension to move current tab to the leftmost and focus next tab.